 A great place to find a writers’ group is at a writers’ conference, where you can ask around regarding who else is looking for a group or more members for theirs.
 The in-person connection will go a long way toward helping you feel out potential critique groups/partners.
 You could also try connecting with fans of writing/writer websites.
 Obviously social media sites are another option here as well, as there are dozens of groups and forums for writers there.
-You might also try a writing organization to find a local chapter’s writing group for your genre.
-(Example feedback sites/resources listed below.)
+You might also try your local library, and definitely a writing organization to find a local chapter’s writing group.
+(A few online critique resources are listed below, but organizations can connect you to local groups.)
 But before joining a group, be aware of the time commitment, feedback protocol, the general pros and cons, and how to bow out politely if the group isn’t right for you.
 (See the Appendix podcast for a discussion of such issues.)

 Nanowrimo is the website that sponsors the annual November writing event honored the world over, in which participants write a novel in a month!
 Even better, this site’s groups encourage each other to accomplish the goal, and they are broken down by geography and genre, so there are good chances you might find a writing group here (either to join or to form).

 Writer’s BBS is the International Writers Community and hosts active forums and writing challenges.

 Authonomy is an online forum where writers can upload manuscripts for free to get feedback from other writers, readers, and industry professionals.
 The site was developed by editors at HarperCollins, who have been known to read some of the manuscripts and make offers if they like what they see.

 American Night Writers Association is all about LDS women writers supporting each other and networking.